Anorexia mirabilis: Historical instances

 Anorexia mirabilis was frequently accompanied by behaviors most medical professionals today would find worrisome and dangerous.
 Angela of Foligno was known to eat the scabs of the poor and Catherine of Siena once drank pus from the sore of a sick woman.

 Many women refused all food except for the holy Eucharist, signifying not only their devotion to God and Jesus, and demonstrating, to them, the separation of body and spirit.
 That the body could exist for extended periods without nourishment gave people of the time a clear picture of how much stronger, and therefore how much more important, the spirit was.
 It mattered not in popular opinion that the reported periods of female fasting were impossibly long, from months to many years, and added to the allure of this very specifically female achievement.
+Walker-Bynum suggests that intensive fasting was also a means to gain control in a staunchly patriarchal society.

 Marie of Oignies (1167–1213) reportedly lived as a hermit, wore only white, and cut off pieces of her body to expunge her desire.
 Both she and Beatrice of Nazareth claimed that the smell of meat made them vomit, and that the slightest whiff of food would cause their throats to close up entirely.